Section navigation

 | 3 | Documented lifecycle governance | Retention, deletion, routing, and preservation posture are documented.
 Lifecycle rules are defined per record class. |

-| 4 | Governance-grade implementation | Governance-grade control across normal operating surfaces.
-Institutional minimum for organizational accountability and legal defensibility. |
+| 4 | Governance-grade implementation | Governance-grade lifecycle control across normal operating surfaces.
+This is the institutional minimum for organizational accountability, defensible retention posture, and credible audit or legal review. |

-| 5 | Full-surface governance | All known record surfaces governed, including advanced runtime, derivative, and autonomous execution artifacts.
-Requires independent verification. |
+| 5 | Full-surface governance | All known record surfaces are governed, including advanced runtime, derivative, delegated, and autonomous execution artifacts.
+Independent verification is required. |

 Conformance statement requirements